khushxxl/khushxxl/README.md

 Software engineer based in the UK.
 I build mobile and web products end to end from design to shipped.

-Shipped over 10+ mobile apps
+Shipped over 10+ mobile apps, ex yc engineer, ex barclays intern

 **What I work with:**